netglade/auto_mappr/packages/auto_mappr/README.md

 Target positional fields must have their source field equivalent.
 Target named fields must have their source field equivalent determined by name.
-Bot positional and named target fields without source equivalent must be nullable in order for mapping to be created successfully and then thier value will be `null`.
+Both positional and named target fields without source equivalent must be nullable in order for mapping to be created successfully and then thier value will be `null`.